mikerae/connect4/README.md

 However, Keith Galli (see below) used a different data structure.
 Keith chose to use a Numpy Array to to represent the board, and the pieces were integers 1 and 2, whilst spaces were 0.
 This difference in data structures caused many issues in development.
-As development progressed, Keith's work was followed in preference to Oscars', but significant portions of Keiths code needed to be modified to accommodate my choice of data structure.
+As development progressed, Keith's work was followed in preference to Oscars', but significant portions of Keith's code needed to be modified to accommodate my choice of data structure.
 The single most significant issue was the difference in indexing between a Numpy Array and a native python list of lists.
 #### Game Data: Game() Class
 [Back to Top](#contents)